 jambitee Michael Kirsch: space and impulse for ideas

 The new Munich office is located directly at the S-Bahn station Hirschgarten.
 This makes it easy to find your way to work.
 For jambit software architect Michael Kirsch, internally known as "Cherry", evening planning already begins today in the S-Bahn: hardware components, attendees and the most important thing: pizza – are being organized.
-At the jambit craft club, IoT prototypes are created within a very short time and with little effort, which make everyday life at jambit easier: True to the motto "be the change", showers or foosball tables have so far been equipped with sensors and apps to avoid unnecessary waiting times.
+Together with the trainees prototypes are created within a very short time and with little effort, which make everyday life at jambit easier: True to the motto "be the change", dishwashers and other equipment have so far been equipped with sensors and apps to avoid unnecessary waiting times.

 jambitee Franziska Kupfer: from coffee bean to brand experience

 From Sumatra to Lombok with dry feet and ecologically correct.
 Around 25 jambit meeting rooms, all named after Indonesian islands, mountains or coffee varieties, were moved to the new office.
 The building was designed by the architects around Wiel Arets according to the latest ecological standards.
 How to combine the modern designs of the Dutch office with the jambit brand?
 Franziska Kupfer, Head of Marketing at jambit, was responsible for all design issues during the move.
 With a great result: lots of organic material such as wood and green jungle canvases.

 Light, lots of space and a constant level of privacy complete the work experience.
 "The jambit coffee bean and Indonesia as its origin is the golden thread to run through all the rooms: the architecture of Kap West was fertile ground to express our coffee love and closeness to nature," she grins.